zollman/zollman.github.io/src/content/aphorisms/08-first-you-must-try-and-then-you-must-ask.md

 ---
-title: "First you must try, and then you must ask"
+title: "First you must try, then you must ask"
 order: 8
 icon: "📝"
 description: "Trying is learning.
-Especially if you’re a novice at a topic, working with more experienced practitioners.
-If you’re stuck on finding a bug, figuring out a phrase, generating a new insight, getting a tool to work - push yourself past the point of being stuck.
-Take another 15 minutes to brainstorm ideas, come up with tests, search for related documentation, and give it another shot.
-Then, when you’ve done that, write down what you tried and go ask for help.
-This has three great outcomes: First, you’re likely to learn new techniques.
-Second, you can blaze a path for the next person stuck on a similar problem.
-And third, the expert is in a better position to help you - because they can see what you tried, and provide more targeted advice.
-Don’t stay stuck forever - people love to help.
+Especially if you’re a novice, working with more experienced colleagues.
+If you’re stuck on finding a bug, figuring out a phrase, generating an insight, getting a tool to work - push yourself just past the point of being stuck.
+Take another 15 minutes to brainstorm ideas, develop tests, look for docs, and give it another shot.
+After that, write down what you tried and go ask for help.
+This has three great outcomes: First, you’ll learn new techniques.
+Second, you'll blaze a path for someone stuck on a similar problem.
+And third, the expert can now help better: knowing what you tried leads to more targeted advice.
+Don’t stay stuck forever; people love to help.
 But try, and then ask."
 references:
   - title: "You Must Try, and then You Must Ask | Ringel on Random"
     url: "https://www.mattringel.com/2013/09/30/you-must-try-and-then-you-must-ask/"
+    author: Matt Ringel
 ---

 # First you must try, and then you must ask